Home » Latest construction firm insolvency figures

 A multitude of factors feed into company insolvency, though analysis of profit warning data by EY suggests the construction industry is particularly exposed to financial difficulty.
 This is in part due to the nature of contract cycles and the challenges of cash flow management that contractors and subcontractors are subject to.

-Further data(4) released by The Insolvency Service showed that 356, or 27%, of self-employed or trader bankruptcies in the 12 months to February 2025 were in construction in England and Wales.
+Further data(5) released by The Insolvency Service showed that 324, or 26%, of self-employed or trader bankruptcies in the 12 months to May 2025 were in construction in England and Wales.

 An effective way of mitigating the risks associated with fixed-price contracts when costs are so changeable is to use fluctuation clauses linked to work category and resource-specific inflation indices, such as those available in BCIS CapX.